hackergrrl/bisecting-between/README.md

 is between two other bisecting numbers that will always sort as between `lo` and `hi`.

+### between.lo, between.hi

+Fixed values that symbolize the absolute lowest and highest, respectively.

 ## install

 With [npm](https://npmjs.org/) installed, run